margauxallee/onepiece_clustering/README.md

 ![alt text](image.png)

 ## Overview
 The One Piece world is amazing.
-But it's also huge : with over 1500 characters, it can quickly become overwhelming.
-With this project, I want to make sense of this vast universe : I will explore the relationships between all One Piece characters by looking at shared crews, organizations, or alliances.
-By building a network where each character is a node and connections represent common affiliations, the objective is to gain insights into hidden patterns and natural groupings, to better understand and visualize the One Piece world.
+But it's also huge : with over 1500 characters, it can become overwhelming.
+This project builds a character network based on shared crews, organizations, or even alliances to find patterns and make the world easier to understand, helping fans to better visualize the One Piece world.

 ## Getting Started